Auxiliary power unit: Manufacturers

 On June 4, 2018, Boeing and Safran announced their 50–50 partnership to design, build and service APUs after regulatory and antitrust clearance in the second half of 2018.

 Boeing produced several hundred T50/T60 small turboshafts and their derivatives in the early 1960s.
 Safran produces helicopters and business jets APUs but stopped the large APUs since Labinal exited the APIC joint venture with Sundstrand in 1996.

-This could threaten the dominance of Honeywell and United Technologies.
+A journalist from the online news website FlightGlobal, Stephen Trimble, has stated that Boeing and Safran's advances in the market for APUs pose a threat for the duopoly between Honeywell and Pratt & Whitney.
 Honeywell has a 65% share of the mainliner APU market and is the sole supplier for the Airbus A350, the Boeing 777 and all single-aisles: the Boeing 737 MAX, Airbus A220 (formerly Bombardier CSeries), Comac C919, Irkut MC-21 and Airbus A320neo since Airbus eliminated the P&WC APS3200 option.
 P&WC claims the remaining 35% with the Airbus A380, Boeing 787 and Boeing 747-8.

 It should take at least a decade for the Boeing/Safran JV to reach $100 million in service revenue.
 The 2017 market for production was worth $800 million (88% civil and 12% military), while the MRO market was worth $2.4 billion, spread equally between civil and military.